breadli428/eth-computational-models-of-motion/Readme.md

 Please refer to the code annotation for a detailed documentation of realization.

-> You are free to choose any initialization method and any of the update rule.
+> You are free to choose any initialization method and any of the update rule as desired.
 In particular, the symplectic Euler method with random initial positions and velocities can be used to observe the evolution of the populations as required.
 >
 > When no control strategy is applied, the populations of the two groups behave well in accordance with the rules defined above.
 However this is not the best case to observe the evolution of the system, since the Boids will scatter away due to their random initial velocities.
 >